pdrummond/pauldrummond-site/quotes/quote_0189.md

 ---
-cite: Bill Phillips
+cite: Epititus
 ---

-Exercise is the most underutilised antidepressant and food is the most overused drug.
+We cannot step twice into the same river.